arcus/Arcus_Labs_Orientation/deid_notes_instructions.md

 It also includes information like facility or provider information, such as the name of the doctor seen or which clinic the patient came to.
 And it covers information about payment, like what kind of health insurance a patient has.

-## Quiz: What counts as identifying information?
+## Quiz

-Which of the following pieces of information would count as **identifying information** in the Safe Harbor method?
+Which of the following pieces of information would typically count as **identifying information** in the Safe Harbor method?
 Select all that apply.

 [[X]] Patient's last name